Diffusion Bridge Mixture Transports, Schr\"odinger Bridge Problems and Generative Modeling: Discussion

 The outcomes of our study give rise to additional avenues for future research.
-From a theoretical perspective, our initial analysis falls short of establishing the convergence in KL divergence of the IDBM procedure to the solution to $\DynSB$.
-The numerical and analytical results of \cref{sec:application_gaussian} support that, under mild conditions, this stronger form of converge is achieved.
+From a theoretical perspective, our initial analysis falls short of establishing the convergence in KL divergence of the IDBM procedure's iterates to the solution to $\DynSB$.
+The numerical and analytical results of \cref{sec:application_gaussian} support that, under suitable conditions, this stronger form of convergence is achieved.
 Non-asymptotic results would be particularly valuable, as they could elucidate the conditions under which either the IPF or IDBM methods are more favorable.
 Moreover, it would be desirable to introduce more easily verifiable conditions guaranteeing convergence of the IDBM procedure.
 Finally, when $d > 1$, neither the IPF nor the IDBM procedures are robust to vanishing randomness in the reference diffusion $R$.
 Consequently, the design of an iterative procedure solving $\DynSB$, while being robust to a vanishing regularization level, remains an open problem.

-On the empirical side, computational constraints limited the scope of our numerical comparison between the DBM transport and the time-reversal approach of \citet{song2021scorebased}.
-Specifically, no hyperparameter optimization was performed, neither for DBM-specific parameters nor for the employed neural network architecture, while \cref{fig:generative_fid} suggests that the tested configuration might suffer from overfitting later in training.
-This is conceivable, as the DBM transport approximates the solution to $\DynSB$, which is associated to a SDE with a ``simpler'' optimal drift \citep{daipra1991stochastic}.
+On the empirical side, computational constraints limited the scope of our simulation study comparing the DBM transport to the time-reversal approach of \citet{song2021scorebased}.
+Specifically, no hyperparameter optimization was performed, neither for DBM-specific parameters, nor for the employed neural network architecture, while \cref{fig:generative_fid} suggests that the tested configuration might suffer from overfitting later in training.
+This is conceivable, as the DBM transport approximates the solution to $\DynSB$, which is associated to an SDE that has a ``simpler'' optimal drift \citep{daipra1991stochastic}.
 Since the exact solution to the DBM transport, and of the competing approaches, perfectly recovers the training data distribution, a less powerful architecture might be required for superior generalization properties.
 Overfitting to the CIFAR-10 dataset is not a novel concern \citep{nichol2021improved}, and it is typically addressed through hyperparameter search.